nevinmathew/Countdown-Timer/README.md

 The countdown timer is implemented using React components and Redux state management.
 Here's a brief overview of how it works:

 - The `Countdown` component is responsible for rendering the countdown UI and updating the current time.
-- Redux is used to store the target date and current time.
+- Redux toolkit is used to store the target date and current time.
 - The `calculateTimeRemaining` function calculates the time remaining until the target date based on the current time.
 - The `checkAndUpdateTime` function checks if the target date has expired or needs to be updated, and updates it accordingly.
 - The countdown updates every second using setInterval, dispatching actions to update the current time in the Redux store.